James Horan (monsignor)

-James Horan (5 May 1911 - 1 August 1986), born in Partry, County Mayo, Ireland, was a parish priest of Knock, County Mayo.
-He is most widely known for his successful campaign to bring an airport to Knock, his work on Knock Basilica, and is also credited for inviting Pope John Paul II to visit Knock Shrine in 1979.
+James Horan (5 May 1911 - 1 August 1986) was an Irish priest.
+A parish priest of Knock, County Mayo, he is most widely known for his successful campaign to bring an airport to Knock, his work on Knock Basilica, and is also credited for inviting Pope John Paul II to visit Knock Shrine in 1979.

 Ecclesiastical career

-Educated at St. Jarlath's College, Tuam, Horan trained for the priesthood in St Patrick's College, Maynooth.
+Horan was born in Partry, County Mayo, and educated at St. Jarlath's College, Tuam.
+He trained for the priesthood in St Patrick's College, Maynooth.
 He was ordained in 1936, and his first post was in Glasgow, where he remained for three years.
 Having served as chaplain on an ocean liner and briefly in Ballyglunin, County Galway, he became curate in Tooreen, a small townland close to Ballyhaunis, County Mayo.
 While there, he organised the construction of a dance hall, which became a popular local amenity.
 He secured finance for the project by collecting £8,000 on a tour of American cities.
 After also serving in Cloonfad, County Roscommon, he was transferred to Knock in 1963, where he became parish priest in 1967.
 Horan was troubled by the struggles of daily life and mass emigration in the west of Ireland and he worked to improve the living standards of the local community.